Do Large Language Models Think Like the Brain? Sentence-Level Evidences from Layer-Wise Embeddings and fMRI: Methodology

-The design matrix $\mathbf{X}$ is constructed by convolving event onsets with a canonical hemodynamic response function (HRF).
+The design matrix $\mathbf{X}$ is constructed by convolving event onsets with a canonical hemodynamic response function (HRF).Crucially, this convolution process uses the precise onset time of each sentence, not the TR, thereby resolving the temporal mismatch between sentence boundaries and the discrete TR sampling intervals.
 Each condition's regressor $\mathbf{x}_j$ includes the trial onsets and nuisance confounds (e.g., motion, drift):

 {

 }

 We adopt the Least-Squares Separate (LS-S) approach~\cite{mumford2014impact} to isolate BOLD responses for each sentence-level trial by modeling each target sentence independently.
 This method reduces collinearity and improves sensitivity to transient, event-related activity compared to block-based or condition-averaged models.
 LS-S enables precise sentence-level neural activation patterns under naturalistic stimuli.